How to Become a Forensic Nurse

 What Does a Forensic Nurse Do

-You can think of a forensic nurse as the Sherlock Holmes of the healthcare world.
+You can think of a forensic registered nurse as the Sherlock Holmes of the healthcare world.
 One of the major tasks of these nurses is to perform a forensic examination — a full-body assessment performed to identify and document physical injuries to contribute to the investigative process.
-Other responsibilities forensic nurses can include:
+Other responsibilities forensic nurses have can include:

 • Interviewing patients to gather information about their experiences, injuries, and medical history.